 John Nici has been teaching AP Art History since 1991, and has been a reader, table leader and question leader for the exam since 1997.
 Possessing both a MA in English and a MA in Art History from Queens College, he has taught AP courses in these subjects at Lawrence High School, in Cedarhurst, New York.
 At Queens College, he is an art history adjunct lecturer teaching two classes per term.
 In this capacity he has taught subjects as diverse as Medieval Art, Italian Renaissance Art, Neoclassicism and Romanticism, the Art of England and American Art.
 He has delivered papers at international symposia at Siena College, Western Michigan University, Centre College and Indiana University, and has published scholarly articles on Delacroix and medieval art.
 For the College Board, he has led both one-day seminars and week-long workshops from California to Maine, including those at prestigious institutions such as Rice University and the Philadelphia Museum of Art, as well as for the state departments of education in West Virginia, and Delaware and the cities of Los Angeles and Rochester, New York.
 He is also a contributor to College Board professional development publications and is the author of Barron's AP Art History.

-Frazier O'Leary currently teaches AP English Literature at Cardozo High School in Washington, DC, and has taught English in Washington D.C.
-Public Schools for 42 years.
+Frazier O'Leary currently teaches AP English Language and Literature at Cardozo High School in Washington, DC, and has taught English in Washington D.C.
+Public Schools for 43 years.
 He also is an assistant professor of English at the University of the District of Columbia.
 Frazier is a consultant for the College Board in English Language and Literature and is a Table Leader for AP Literature.
-He is a Charter Member of the Toni Morrison Society and President of the PEN/Faulkner Foundation.
+He is a member of the Board of the Toni Morrison Society and President of the PEN/Faulkner Foundation.

 Maria Schmidt was the supervisor of social studies K-12 in the Westfield Public Schools in Westfield, New Jersey.
 She began teaching social studies there in 1972 and authored the curriculum and initiated the high school law-related education program and AP United States Government and Politics course.
 She is an attorney and former adjunct professor of education at Seton Hall University.
 Dr. Schmidt has served as a reader, table leader, and question leader at the annual scoring of the AP Government and Politics examination and currently serves as a consultant for the College Board, leading AP workshops and summer institutes throughout the United States.
 She authored the 1993 edition of the Teacher's Guide for Courses in AP United States Government and Politics, and in 2002 and 2005 edited the fourth and fifth editions of Multiple-Choice and Free-Response Questions in Preparation for the AP United States Government and Politics Examination and the accompanying teacher's manual.
 Over the past several years, she has worked with various publishers in developing AP U.S. Government and Politics teaching material ancillaries for use with their college level U.S. Government textbooks.

 Anne Soos is past Head of the Upper School at Stuart Country Day School of the Sacred Heart in Princeton, NJ.
-She currently teaches AP Environmental Science (APES) and Anatomy.
+She currently teaches Environmental Science and AP Environmental Science and Forensics at The Hun School of Princeton.
 She has taught biology and chemistry at both the introductory and AP levels and has taught APES since the program was introduced in 1998.
-She has been an AP reader in biology and in environmental science.
+She has been an AP reader for biology and is currently a reader for environmental science.
 Anne has taught a number of one-day AP workshops and, in addition to Goucher, has led AP summer institutes at Rensselaerville, NY; Lewes, DE; La Salle University in Philadelphia, PA; and Middlesex County College in Edison, NJ.
 Anne has edited a number of APES review books for various publishers.

-Patricia J. Zober has over 35 years of experience teaching AP Physics at Ringgold High School, Monongahela, PA.
-Besides her teaching duties, she is the district K-12 science curriculum coordinator.
+Patricia J. Zober retired from teaching High School Physics in 2012.
+She has over 35 years of experience teaching AP Physics at Ringgold High School, Monongahela, PA.
+Besides her teaching duties, she was the district K-12 science curriculum coordinator.
 Patricia is an AP physics consultant with the College Board, presenter of one-day, two-day, and weeklong AP Physics workshops, and a former AP Physics Grader.
 She is a former member of the Selection Committee for the Pennsylvania Governor's School in the Sciences at Carnegie Mellon University, where she worked with students in projects as well as on half-life and neutron-activation experiments.
-She also presents workshops for Vertical Teams in Science for the College Board.
-Patricia is a physics consultant to the Holt, Rinehart, and Winston Publishing Company, Prentice Hall, and Freeman; she has served on the PRAXIS validation Committee for the State of Pennsylvania.
-Patricia has co-authored a series of physics web pages, a physics laboratory manual, and a AP Physics B Examination Book to accompany College Physics, 7th and 8th ed, by Serway, Vuille, and Faughn.
+She also presents workshops one-day, two-day, and weeklong workshops for Vertical Teams in Science for the College Board.
+Patricia is a physics consultant to the Holt, Rinehart, and Winston Publishing Company, Prentice Hall, Cengage, and Freeman; she has served on the PRAXIS validation Committee for the State of Pennsylvania.
+Patricia has co-authored a series of physics web pages, a physics laboratory manual, and AP Physics B Examination Books A Fast Track to a 5-Preparing for the AP B Physics Exam to accompany College Physics, 7th and 8th ed/ and the 8th and 9th ed.
+Serway, Vuille, and Faughn.